There’s one thing about the anime community that makes it so toxic: fanbases and fandoms.

 Maybe not 100%, but it’s still obnoxious and full of f*cking snobs who act like hurt 6 year old children.

-Ignoring that for a second, It’s shocking how many sensitive pussy cats are running around in the Naruto community.
+Ignoring that for a second, It’s shocking how many sensitive teddy bears are running around in the Naruto community.

 It’s almost comparable to the Alphabet Mob who get bent out of shape when they feel “offended”.